Skip to content

 Making changes to the app

-Select an option and you'll see a preview, outline, a specification, and code:
+Select an option and you'll see a prompt, a preview, a specification, and code:

 Options available for a component or setup

-You can also access this page for editing a specific part of the app from the app preview on the App Summary page:
+You can also access this page for viewing and editing a specific part of the app from the app preview on the App Summary page:

 Selecting edit from the main app preview

-The outline is a high-level description of this specific part of the app.
-Updates to the outline regenerate the app and update the preview.
+The prompt is a high-level description of this specific part of the app.
+Updates to the prompt regenerate the app and update the preview.

 Preview